-This includes the definition for people who are close contacts of a positive COVID-19 case has been changed to include:
+The definition for people who are close contacts of a positive COVID-19 case include:

-- a household member or intimate partner of a COVID-19 case during their infectious period
+- A person who is a household member or an intimate partner of a COVID-19 case during their relevant period; or

-- someone who has had close personal interaction with a COVID-19 cases for a cumulative period of 4 hours or more during their relevant period; or
+- A person who has had close personal interaction with a COVID-19 cases for a cumulative period of 4 hours or more during their relevant period; or

-- A person who has been notified by SA Health that they are a close contact with a COVID-19 case.
+- A person who has been identified by SA Health that they are a close contact with a COVID-19 case.